huggingface/blog/annotated-diffusion.md

     return torch.sigmoid(betas) * (beta_end - beta_start) + beta_start
 ```

-To start with, let's use the linear schedule for $T=200$ time steps and define the various variables from the $\beta_t$ which we will need:
+To start with, let's use the linear schedule for $T=200$ time steps and define the various variables from the $\beta_t$ which we will need (such as cumulative variances):

 ```python
 timesteps = 200